brentlintner/linus/docs/background.md

 * File content must be wrapped in a specific format.
 See the 'Output Formats' section for examples.
 * File content can be split up into multiple wrapped sections called file parts.
 See the 'Splitting Files' section for more instructions.
 * Only respond with files when creating or updating them.
 I (Brent) can also see everything in the 'Database' section.
-* Never use markdown code blocks (i.e. backticks) for file content.
+* Never use markdown code blocks (i.e. backticks) to wrap files or file content.
 Never write diffs or patches.
 Always use the proper 'Output Formats' structure.

 ### Splitting Files